FAQs (Frequently Asked Questions)

 From there, you can get your Council member's contact information from the Current Council Members page on the City of Winnipeg website.

-If you do not pay within 15 days of the ticket being issued, you will miss out on the early payment option outlined in the City of Winnipeg Voluntary Payment of Fines By-Law No. 789/74, and your ticket becomes a default conviction (no further avenues of appeal are available).
+Additionally, if you do not pay within 15 days of the ticket being issued, you will miss out on the early payment option outlined in the City of Winnipeg Voluntary Payment of Fines By-Law No. 789/74.

 If you think your vehicle has been towed, call 311.